ccoenraets/phonegap-workshop/readme.md

     ```html
     <script src="phonegap.js"></script>
     ```

+    NOTE: A platform specific phonegap.js is injected by PhoneGap Build at build time.
+In other words, phonegaps.js doesn't need to be (and shouldn't be) present in your project folder.

 2. In main.js, define a function named showAlert() inside the app object.
 If _navigator.notification_ is available, use its alert() function.
 Otherwise, use the default browser alert() function.